devsecblueprint/devsecblueprint/docs/index.md

 The DevSec Blueprint is a comprehensive, free, and open-source learning guide designed to equip you with the essential skills and knowledge needed to transition into DevSecOps.

-## Why Learn DevSecOps?

-Aside from it being a highly paid and well sought after skillset, it's

 ## What You'll Learn

 By following The DevSec Blueprint, you'll gain: